TECNO-S 240

 Standard rules and certifications

-The fundamental function of a safety handle for fire doors is to guarantee opening of the door itself during and after a fire.
-At any time, the rescue teams must in fact be able to open the doors that separate the areas at risk.
+The fundamental function of a safety handle for fire doors is to ensure the opening of the door during and after a possible fire.
+Rescue teams must in fact be able to open at any time the doors separating hazardous areas.

 Advantages

-• DC-02 steel for the metal core, lock and plate
+- DC-02 steel for the metal core, damper and plate

-• S235JR steel for the 9 millimetre spindle
+- S235JR steel for the 9-mm hollow spindle

-• Loaded polypropylene for the plastic material (black PP 30% ca Co3)
+- Loaded polypropylenes for the plastic material (black PP 30% ca Co3)

 Quality

-The MARVON handle kit has been certified according to DIN 18273 (obligatory for the German market) in the MPA institute of Dortmund.
+The MARVON handle kit has been certified according to DIN 18273 (mandatory for the German market) at the MPA Institute in Dortmund.

-The handle kits are suitable for installation on doors with mortise lock that have a c/c distance of 72 mm and a 9 mm spindle.
+The handle kits are suitable for installation on doors equipped with a mortise lock with 72 mm backset and 9 mm spindle.

-The supply kits are composed according to the list shown in our catalogue.
+The supply kits are composed according to the list indicated in our catalogue.

-Personalized kits can also be assembled for special requirements or regulations in force in other countries.
+Customizable kits in case of special requirements and regulations in force in other countries.

-Application on normal doors without fire or smoke protection requirements:
+Application on standard-passage doors without fire or smoke-resistant characteristics:

-The field of application of the handle kit on doors in escape routes is to provide an easy and immediate opening with a single manoeuver, suitable for releasing the emergency device.
+This handle kit, used on doors intended for emergency exits, is designed to provide simple and immediate opening in a single action capable of releasing the emergency device.

-Ensure durable functionality over time contributing to the resistance of the doors to the action of the flames and the heat that develops with a fire.
+Ensures long-lasting operation by contributing to the resistance of the doors to flames and heat generated by a potential fire.

 Handle with spring